colemujadzic/askew/README.md

 ### Server

-The server can be run in a Docker container, via the provided Dockerfile!
+The server can be run in a Docker container, via the provided Dockerfile.

 To build the image yourself: